Umbilical Cord Problems Leading to Birth Injury

 Short Umbilical Cords

 Short umbilical cords are at risk of stretching and rupturing.
 Short cords may also pull on the placenta, causing the placenta to tear away from the wall of the uterus in a complication known as placental abruption.
-Placental abruption can stop the baby from receiving adequate oxygen, and can become severe very quickly.
+Placental abruption can stop the baby from receiving adequate oxygen and can become severe very quickly.
 Vessel rupture and placental abruption are major risks associated with short umbilical cords, and these conditions can cause severe maternal bleeding/hemorrhaging and birth asphyxia.

 The umbilical cord can be visualized with ultrasound by about the 8th week.
-It is the standard of care to perform second and third trimester ultrasound exams to determine the number of vessels in the cord.
+It is the standard of care to perform second and third-trimester ultrasound exams to determine the number of vessels in the cord.
 However, many experts prefer a more detailed exam of the cord at this time.
-A detailed evaluation includes assessment of Wharton’s jelly (a mucous tissue that protects the umbilical vessels), evaluation of the fetal and placental insertion sites (including location of the cord on the placenta) and determination of the helical pattern (twisting of the cord).
+A detailed evaluation includes assessment of Wharton’s jelly (a mucous tissue that protects the umbilical vessels), evaluation of the fetal and placental insertion sites (including the location of the cord on the placenta) and determination of the helical pattern (twisting of the cord).
 Length of the cord should be noted, and very close monitoring of the mother and baby must take place if the cord is short or other cord abnormalities are present.

 Normally, the baby’s blood vessels are located inside the umbilical cord, which connects into the central area of the placenta.
 Vasa previa occurs when the baby’s blood vessels are exposed and sit across the opening to the birth canal.
 The exposed fetal blood vessels are unprotected by placental tissue or the umbilical cord.
 Blood vessels affected by vasa previa are at risk of rupturing when the fetal membranes rupture or during labor and delivery.
 A vessel rupture can cause the baby to lose a lot of blood – up to 50% or more of the baby’s total blood volume – which is why vasa previa is such a dangerous condition and must be recognized prior to delivery.

 If a rupture occurs, the medical team must immediately order blood products so the baby can receive a transfusion right after birth.
 In cases of vasa previa, the baby’s health depends on a timely diagnosis based upon ultrasound findings.
-Due to the risk of sudden and severe bleeding if vessels rupture, a C-section delivery is almost always needed.
+Due to the risk of sudden and severe bleeding, if vessels rupture, a C-section delivery is almost always needed.